OctaNebula/return-oof-sound/readme.md

 > bruh how do i get rid of this thing

 To uninstall the program just delete the program directory (C:\Program Files (x86)\ReturnOof\).

-> why is it not working???!?!?!?

-run the program as administrator, i even said it in the readme smh